Vladislaus II of Hungary: War for Hungary

 Vladislaus was crowned king on 18 September in Székesfehérvár.
 In accordance with the promise he made after his election, he settled in Buda.
 In his absence, Bohemia was administered by the great officers of state, especially the Burgrave of Prague and the Chancellor.
 Moravia, Silesia and Lusatia had acknowledged his rule soon after Matthias Corvinus's death.
 Although Vladislaus pledged that the three provinces would be attached to the Hungarian Crown until the money stipulated in the Peace of Olomouc was paid to the Hungarian treasury, the Estates of the Bohemian Crown argued that the personal union under his rule made that stipulation void.
 The 400,000 gold florins were never paid.

 John Albert did not renounce Hungary after Vladislaus's coronation.
 He captured Eger and laid siege to Kassa (Košice in Slovakia) in September.
 Vladislaus married Beatrice of Naples in Esztergom on 4 October, but the marriage was kept secret, although she gave considerable funds to him to finance his campaigns for Hungary.
-Maximilian of Habsburg also invaded Hungary and seized Szombathely, Veszprém and Székesfehérvár by the end of November.
+Maximilian of Austria also invaded Hungary and seized Szombathely, Veszprém and Székesfehérvár by the end of November.
 Vladislaus's supporters relieved Kassa in early December, and Maximilian withdrew from Hungary before the end of the year, because he could not finance his campaign.
 John Albert renounced his claim to Hungary in exchange for the Duchy of Głogów and the suzerainty over half of Silesia on 20 February 1491.
 John Albert again broke into Hungary in autumn, but Stephen Zápolya forced him to withdraw.

-Vladislaus's troops had meanwhile expelled the army of Maximilian of Habsburg from Hungary.
+Vladislaus's troops had meanwhile expelled the army of Maximilian of Austria from Hungary.
 In the Peace of Pressburg, signed on 7 November, Vladislaus renounced all territories that Matthias Corvinus had conquered in Austria and also acknowledged the Habsburgs' right to inherit Hungary and Bohemia if he died without a son.
 Stephen Zápolya routed John Albert at Eperjes (Prešov in Slovakia) on 24 December, forcing him to abandon his claim to Hungary.